ying-teaching/python-book/README.md

 The site is built with [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/).

+## Writing Tools

+The following VSCode extensions are use to write the book.

+- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker): A basic spell checker that works both with markdown and code.
+- [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint): it is a markdown checking tools to encourage standards the consistency for markdown files.

 ## Jupyter Notebook Files

 The Jupyter Notebook files are used to create two types of files: